How to Start an LLC in New Mexico: Step-by-Step

 Costs to set up an LLC in New Mexico

 The costs to start an LLC in New Mexico are remarkably low.
-The standard fee for filing the articles of organization is $50.
-Plan on spending another $25 to get a Certificate of LLC Registration.
-For $75, you can start a new LLC in NM.
+The standard fee for filing the Articles of Organization is $50.

 Extra (optional) fees may also include: